 This biomarker conference throws light on the use of biomarkers in drug development which has emphasised the use of biomarkers as surrogate end points for effectiveness.
 Biomarkers enhances the understanding of the mechanism of action, enables the assessment of target engagement, facilitates early proof of dose focusing and increases the efficiency of early clinical development with improved quality of decision making, these concepts help in the drug discovery and development process.

-A cancer biomarker refers to a substance or process that is indicative of the presence of cancer in the body.
-A biomarker may be a molecule secreted by a tumour or a specific response of the body to presence of cancer.
+Track-5: A cancer biomarker refers to a substance or process that is indicative of the presence of cancer in the body.
+A biomarker may be a molecule secreted by a tumor or a specific response of the body to presence of cancer.
 Genetic, epigenetic, proteomic, glycolic, and imaging biomarkers can be used for cancer diagnosis, prognosis, and epidemiology.
 While some cancer biomarkers can be used to predict how aggressively your cancer will grow, and are therefore useful for assessing your prognosis, the most promising use of biomarkers today is to identify which therapies a patient’s cancer may or may not respond to.